hasadna/monorepo/CONTRIBUTING.md

 ![Screenshot 1](https://i.imgur.com/ChTkwOt.png)

 Now you can write a nice title, ask someone to review, and add some description.
 Make sure your PR title and description match what you actually did.
-If it is related to a specific project, mark the title as such.
-For example:
+If it is related to a specific project, mark the title as such with the format:

-`Noloan: Adding a new button to the PrettyButtonsActivity`
+`ProjectName: PR title`

 Also it's last chance to check your code before creating PR :)
 ![Screenshot 2](https://i.imgur.com/lIvipvz.png)